Most moms are eager to lose weight and get back to their pre-pregnancy shape soon after having a baby.

 It takes even the most hardcore momma-athlete a number of months before she begins feeling somewhat back to normal, physically.

 So it’s important for both you and your baby that you give yourself the necessary time to recover.

 When Can I Start Losing Baby Weight?

-The American Congress of Obstetricians and Gynecologists says that for healthy pregnancies and uncomplicated vaginal births, moms can start gentle, low-intensity exercise soon after their babies are born, or whenever they feel ready.
+According to the American Congress of Obstetricians and Gynecologists, for healthy pregnancies and uncomplicated vaginal births, moms can start gentle, low-impact exercise soon after their babies are born — or whenever they feel ready.

 This can mean taking a 10- to 20-minute walk, doing a short bout of gentle yoga, or doing core and pelvic floor strengthening exercises.

-With all that said, every woman and every birth is unique, so it’s important to get the go-ahead from your doctor before you start exercising again.
+Recovery after a cesarean section takes longer — and every woman and every birth is unique, so it’s important to talk to your doctor before you start exercising again.

 Recent research shows that fatigue, lack of motivation, time constraints, and poor access to appropriate facilities and activities are among the biggest barriers that women face postpartum when it comes to exercising.

-If you’re up all night with your sweet bundle, you might want to dial back your ambitions the following day.
+If you’re up all night with your sweet (but fussy) bundle, you might want to dial back your ambitions the following day.

 If you just can’t muster the energy for exercise, sometimes taking a nap is more valuable than getting in a workout.